-Housing First operates with the belief that “people need basic necessities like food and a place to live before attending to anything less critical, such as getting a job, budgeting properly, or attending to substance use issues,” as described by the National Alliance to End Homelessness (NAEH).
+Housing First operates with the belief that “people need basic necessities like food and a place to live before attending to anything less critical, such as getting a job, budgeting properly, or attending to substance use issues.”
 Likewise, Karluk Manor provides long-term support and services for individuals with a high level of need, helping them move toward self-sufficiency.

-In 2020, RurAL CAP celebrated the success of Edlore, one of Karluk Manor’s original tenants, who transitioned to Wyoming where he lives near his three grandchildren.
+In 2020, we celebrated the success of Edlore, one of Karluk Manor’s original tenants, who transitioned to Wyoming where he lives near his three grandchildren.

 Edlore grew up in Wyoming.
 At age 20, he served in the Persian Gulf War before relocating to Alaska.
 Four years later, Edlore found himself experiencing homelessness due to battles with Post Traumatic Stress Disorder and alcohol abuse.
 During this period, he looked forward to working at fish canneries during the summer because they provided him with meals, housing, and stability.
 His off seasons involved an unpredictable cycle of incarceration, substance abuse, and instability.
 Despite the day-to-day inconsistency, he hoped for an apartment and to return to Wyoming.

 “I always wanted to go home in the back of my mind,” Edlore said.
 “I thought about getting an apartment and job and I just never found the resources or looked for them.”
 Then, Edlore discovered Karluk Manor.